 Reading time: 4 minutes

 Let’s talk about a few things Google may factor into their search engine rankings that you may not have given much thought, but you should.
 Google pays great attention to the following factors, so this makes them your priority if you want to improve your rankings and user experience.

 No follow Links

-Link velocity is the speed which a site or page is getting links.
+Link velocity is the speed at which a site or page is getting links.
 The faster a site gets links, the higher the velocity.
-This could be an indicator that a site or page is popular.
-Often webmasters will build links quickly, then stop their linking campaign and find their sites have been dropped from Google’s index.
-Some people blame this on being in Google’s “sandbox”, but it’s possible this is really a result of declining link velocity.
+The speed at which a site gets links could be an indicator that a site or page is popular.
+Often webmasters will build links quickly, then stop their linking campaign and find their sites have dropped from Google’s index.
+Some people blame this on being in Google’s “sandbox”, but it’s possible this is a result of declining link velocity.

 Impact of Social Media

 Many blackhat SEOs claim that you can’t gather links too quickly.
 They will often cite examples where some web owner may have appeared on Oprah and consequently have thousands of links pointing back to their site overnight.
 While this is possible, it’s also likely that links to sites owned by guests of Oprah would have links to their sites throughout the social media sites such as Facebook and Twitter in some proportion to the links found elsewhere.
 This leads us to the current golden mine of internet marketing, social media, surprisingly a factor too many SEOs tend to skip in favour of pure link building.
 The majority of traffic to our sites apart from search engines is being driven by social media, and there is no better way to get attention and build an online brand these days than participating in social media.
 Anyone who skips this part is giving away an important part of their potential traffic.